Do you know the Signs & Symptoms: Drug and Alcohol Abuse?

 One of the most common signs of substance abuse/dependence is continued use of alcohol and/or drugs despite the negative consequences of the use.
 Often a person will blame their use on other people or circumstances.
 They have the tendency to blame, instead of realizing their difficulties are a direct result from their continued use of the alcohol and/or drugs.
 People with the disease of addiction really may believe that they drink normally or that “everyone” takes drugs.
 These false beliefs are called denial, and denial is a part of addiction.

-Other important symptoms of substance abuse include but are not limited to:
+Other important Signs & Symptoms of Drug and Alcohol Abuse include but are not limited to:

 Tolerance– A person will need increasingly larger amounts to attain the same desired effect or to get high.